shishirkanthi/wdioDeviceAutomation/README.md

 Screenshot capture:
-    Set the disableWebdriverScreenshotsReporting: false on the reporters section of wdio.conf.js prefix await to browser.takeScreenshot() as it is a async function
+    Set the disableWebdriverScreenshotsReporting: false on the reporters section of wdio.conf.js prefix await to browser.takeScreenshot() as it is a async function Generate report: Added wdio's onComplete hook on the wdio.conf.js to generate allure report